Abiodun-Shittu/Registration-Login-Page/README.md

-## This is a Simple Registration and Login Page
+## Todo App Project
+This is a project to build the frontend for the Todo Application

+## Hosting Of Project
+- This project is hosted on [Vercel](wwww.vercel.com)
+- You can check out the deployed project [here](https://registration-login-page.vercel.app/)